Coronavirus News: NJ wants testing sites for people without symptoms, but needs permission first

 Several cars lined up at the testing site at Bergen Community College in Paramus before dawn on Thursday, but the state is working to correct incorrect information put out about this location and another earlier this week.

-The New Jersey Office of Emergency Medical Services said they would begin testing those without symptoms at the state sites in Bergen and Monmouth counties.
+The New Jersey Office of Emergency Medical Services said they would begin testing those without symptoms at the state sites in Bergen and at the PNC Bank Arts Center in Holmdel, Monmouth County.

 However, the state is unable to change the scope of who they are testing unless they get permission from the United States Department of Health and Human Services first.